tesseractcollective/react-graphql-docs/FlexForm.md

 Yo dawg!
 I heard you like props...

-Props allows you to pass props to individual components.
+Props allows you to pass props to individual components by field name

 ##### USE CASE: I need to modify the validation rules on my components.
 ```